hassanzohdy/mongez-validator/README.md

     match: "This field is not matched with %s",
     length: "This field length must be %d characters",
     minLength: "This field should have at least %d characters",
-    maxLength: "This field should have can not be more than %d characters",
+    maxLength: "This field can not be more than %d characters",
     pattern: "This field is not matching the pattern", },
 }